Kay0k1/tasks_telegram_bot/README.md

 # Tasks Telegram Bot

-This repository contains a simple Telegram bot built with **aiogram** and **SQLite** for managing tasks posted in a Telegram channel.
-It allows administrators to keep track of posts, assign responsible workers and view monthly statistics.
+This bot helps Telegram channel administrators keep track of content tasks.
+It is built with **aiogram 3** and **SQLite** and is compatible with **Python 3.11**.

 ## Features

-- Automatic capture of text posts from a channel where the bot is an admin.
+- Captures text posts from a channel (bot must be an administrator).
-- Manual task creation via command.
+- Add tasks manually through a button based conversation.
-- Assign workers and task type to captured posts.
+- Assign workers and task type with inline buttons.
-- Filter tasks by type, worker or month.
+- View all tasks or only unassigned ones.
 - Monthly statistics of completed tasks per worker.

 ## Installation

-1. Install dependencies:
+1. Install Python 3.11 and the dependencies:

 ```bash
 pip install -r requirements.txt